 Any IRB member or consultant present at a meeting who has a conflicting interest in a matter cannot vote on that matter and must be absent from the meeting during the deliberation and voting.
 He/she can, however, be in attendance to present information or answer questions as requested by the IRB.
 Examples of conflicting interests include:

 - Participation in the protocol

-- Financial interest as defined by the IU Policy on Financial Conflicts of Interest in Research
+- Financial interest as defined by the IU Policy on Conflicts of Interest and Committment

 - Certain non-financial interests, including having supervision over the PI of the project or participating in a project that is in direct competition with the project